Existence to nonlinear parabolic problems with unbounded weights: Introduction

+Although there exist vast literature on existence to parabolic problems, it seems particularly hard to find a proper comprehensive reference to studies on problems in the weighted setting except the case of power-type weights.

+\textbf{Our approach.} We analyse nonlinear problems of the type~\eqref{paraprob0} in the two-weighted spaces, where the involved weights are general.
+In Preliminaries we explain in detail notation, properties of the weighted setting, as well as the role of each of assumptions (W1)-(W6).
+For this moment let us only mention few key objectives.
+Our major difficulties result from involving more advanced setting than the classical one investigated in~\cite{anh,n,gaap}.
+Due to presence of~general class of weights both in the leading part of~the operator and on~the~right-hand side of~\eqref{paraprob0}, we employ the two-weighted Sobolev spaces $W^{1,p}_{(\omega_1,\omega_2)}(\Omega)$.
+Since the weights are different, integration by parts can be non-admissible and the structure of~the dual space complicates.
+Indeed, in the case of the weighted Lebesgue spaces we observe that $(L^p_{\omega }(\Omega))^*\neq L^{p'}_{\omega }(\Omega)$.
+We shall stress that unbounded domains are admissible, if only (W5) holds.
+Remark~\ref{rem:ex} provides examples of such domains.

+Let us concisely summarize the main ideas of the proof.
+In order to construct a weak solution to~\eqref{eq:main} we first consider a sequence of problems with truncated weights on the right-hand side, to which the solutions exist due to {\cite[Theorem~3.1]{isazg1}}.
+Then we pass to the limit with the level of truncation using the auxiliary compactness results inspired by the results introduced in the non-weighted $p$-Laplacian case by~\cite{boccardo,bocmurpuel}.

 The paper is organised as follows.
 Section~\ref{prelim} provides disscusion on properties of the two-weighted Sobolev spaces and assumptions on the admissible weights.
-In Section~\ref{sec:nonleig} we stand the relation between the first eigenvalue of~the~elliptic operator and the optimal constant in the Hardy inequality.
-After the compactness results in Section~\ref{sec:main}, the proof of Theorem~\ref{theo:main} is given.
+Auxiliary compactness results are presented in Section~\ref{sec:aux}, whereas in Section~\ref{sec:main} the proof of Theorem~\ref{theo:main} is given.
+In the end we attach Appendix providing the required classical tools.